panovr/GraphCutDemo/README.md

 # GraphCutDemo
-A tutorial project implementing graphcut texture using Fiji's graphcut plugin

 This project is an implementation of a graph cut technique to generate a seamless texture from a small sample image (the patch), introduced in the following article: